 - If you want to make it in this industry, be prepared to put in the work.
 There are no shortcuts; it’s all about dedicating time to your craft.
 You’re not going to get better watching TV shows on Netflix.

 - Keep yourself updated with Design and Tech news.
 Join Behance, Dribbble, and UpLabs for new ideas and inspirations.

 Keep learning, Keep designing, and Keep trying!
 Good luck!

 If you think this article could be useful for someone, please recommend and share it.

-I can help you design a new product, improve an existing part of your product experience, refine your product strategy, and build a strong design system.
+I can help design a new product, improve an existing part of your product experience, refine your product strategy, and build a strong design system.